This project covered a huge amount, including Core Spotlight,

 There's one more thing, which is the user changing their Dynamic Type size.
 This won't happen very often, but if it happens while your app is running you'll receive the

 NotificationCenter.
-This is your chance to refresh your user interface so that fonts are drawn at the new size.
+This is your chance to refresh your user interface so that it’s drawn at a larger size if needed, but many UIKit components should adapt themselves by default.